Secondary Principals' Collective Agreement

 Professional Standards for Secondary Principals

 The Professional Standards have been drawn from the Kiwi Leadership for Principals document and educational leadership best evidence.
-The Standards form a component part of the principal’s performance agreement alongside other components such as the school’s strategic and annual plans, the principal’s job description, and the New Zealand Teachers’ Council criteria for registration as a teacher.
+The Standards form a component part of the principal’s performance agreement alongside other components such as the school’s strategic and annual plans, the principal’s job description, and the Teaching Council of Aotearoa New Zealand criteria for registration as a teacher.

 These Standards contribute to a framework which assists in assessing and reviewing current practice and in identifying future professional development.